How Laser Healing Therapy Speeds Up Bone Repair & Recovery

 This suggests you can accelerate bone healing with laser therapy.
 In other words, the fracture healing process, which usually takes anywhere from six to twelve weeks, can be sped up to reduce the overall recovery time of the injury.

-Scientists also correlate this particular effect of laser therapy can come in handy on non-union fractures.
-With non-Union fractures, the healing process is abnormally slow, sometimes taking years to heal completely.
+Scientists also correlate that this particular effect of laser therapy can come in handy for non-union fractures.
+With non-union fractures, the healing process is abnormally slow, sometimes taking years to heal completely.
 (1)

 Facial fractures are one of the most common injuries a person can sustain in their lifetime.
 It may come from sports injuries, accidents, and even assaults.
 While the face may not require a cast, unlike wounds on the arms or legs, it can drastically reduce the quality of life of an individual.
 Fortunately, laser therapy has also shown promise regarding its facial bone healing effects.